Generalized Persistence Diagrams for Persistence Modules over Posets: Computing the 0-th level set barcode of a Reeb graph within -category

-\paragraph{Bottleneck stability for untwisted Reeb graphs.} We extend the stability result in Corollary \ref{cor:promotion} to a class of \emph{untwisted Reeb graphs} in a similar vein.
+\paragraph{Bottleneck stability for untwisted Reeb graphs.} We extend the stability result in Corollary \ref{cor:promotion} to a class of \emph{untwisted Reeb graphs}.

 An \emph{interleaving} distance $\dint^{\C}$ between zigzag modules $\ZZ\rightarrow \C$ is defined when $\C$ is cocomplete (Definition \ref{def:interleaving by botnan} in Appendix).
-The following theorem can be proved in the same way as Corollary \ref{cor:promotion} except utilizing the algebraic stability of zigzag modules (Theorem \ref{thm:bottleneck stability} in Appendix) by Botnan and Lesnick in lieu of the isometry theorem.
+The following theorem can be proved in the same way as Corollary \ref{cor:promotion} except utilizing the algebraic stability of zigzag modules (Theorem \ref{thm:bottleneck stability} in Appendix) in lieu of the isometry theorem.

 \begin{theorem} For any untwisted Reeb graphs $M,N:\ZZ\rightarrow \sets$,

 \end{theorem}

 \begin{proof}We have: